KozGit/DOOM-3-BFG-VR/README.txt

 					If you want to use a combination of Analog and Comfort turning, you can adjust the control bindings yourself in Settings->Controls->Key Bindings.

+					This setting only affects motion controllers.
+Set Key Bindings for keyboard or gamepad.

 					Options:	Snap ( 10 - 180 ) - Comfort turning will be used.
 Each turn will move the view/reset
 													the selected number of degrees.